 Route to CMALT accreditation

-The course offers participants a number of paths to gain credit of which accreditation via CMALT is one.
-Established in 2004, CMALT is one of the longest established accreditations specifically for practitioners who seek recognition for the skills and experience they have.
+The course offers participants a number of paths to gain credit, including accreditation via CMALT.
+Established in 2004, CMALT is one of the longest established accreditations specifically for practitioners seeking recognition for their skills and experience in learning technology.
 In order to provide a route to CMALT accreditation for course participants, we have mapped the curriculum of the course to the CMALT framework.
-CMALT covers 4 core areas (including implementation of technology, communication and teaching/training) and also allows participants to choose a specialist option that fits with their particular role thus providing real flexibility.
-While CMALT accreditation may not be the most appropriate path to credits for complete novices and those new to using technology in the classroom, employers are increasingly including it as a criteria during recruitment for teaching and technology roles.
+CMALT covers four core areas (including implementation of technology, communication and teaching/training) and also allows participants to choose a specialist option that fits with their particular role thus providing real flexibility.
+While CMALT accreditation may not be the most appropriate path to credits for complete novices and those new to using technology in the classroom, employers are increasingly including it as a criterion during recruitment for teaching and technology roles.

-In 2015/16 we were running a small pilot group for course participants who wanted to gain CMALT quickly and were able to share their completed portfolios as examples for future candidates and to help provide working examples of how the mapping of the CMALT framework to the Blended Learning Essentials course is translated into practice.
-This small group was being asked to:
+In 2015/16 we ran a small pilot group for course participants who wanted to gain CMALT quickly and were able to share their completed portfolios as examples for future candidates and to help provide working examples of how the mapping of the CMALT framework to the Blended Learning Essentials course is translated into practice.
+This small group was asked to:

-participate in all parts of the Blended Learning Essentials course complete their CMALT portfolios and submit them for assessment within 3 months of the course end date; give permission for ALT to make their portfolios available as examples for future candidates.
+participate in all parts of the Blended Learning Essentials course complete their CMALT portfolios and submit them for assessment within three months of the course end date give permission for ALT to make their portfolios available as examples for future candidates.